A surface rights application or matter at the Land and Property Rights Tribunal may be heard through a written hearing.

-When the Board asks parties for submissions, it is asking for each party to provide written reasons for its position in the matter at hand, including documentary evidence.
+If the Tribunal asks for submissions, each party must provide written reasons for their position in the matter and provide any related documentary evidence.

 There is no standardized form for submissions.